poojab2813/Machine-Learning-Based-Renewable-Energy-Sources-Optimization/README.md

 These models provided insights into electricity load patterns, renewable generation risks, and curtailment scenarios, enabling data-driven solutions for grid optimization and stability.

+## 🎯 Key Results

+This project provided valuable insights into the challenges and solutions for renewable energy integration into the electricity grid.
+By addressing critical questions around energy demand, generation risks, and curtailment, we achieved the following key outcomes:

+1. **Impact of Weather on Peak Electricity Demand**:
+   - **Findings**: Weather conditions, especially temperature and humidity, significantly influence electricity demand.
+Renewable sources like solar and wind are crucial during peak demand periods but often require complementary imports to meet demand variability.
+   - **Modeling**: Optimized Random Forest and XGBoost models effectively captured the non-linear complexities of electricity load during peak seasons.

+2. **Prediction of Low Renewable Energy Generation Days**:
+   - **Findings**: Consecutive low renewable energy days are predictable using weather variables like temperature, wind speed, and solar energy.
+These predictions help maintain grid reliability and prevent energy shortages.
+   - **Modeling**: The Balanced Random Forest classifier provided high recall, ensuring reliable detection of critical low-renewable periods.

+3. **Strategies to Minimize Renewable Energy Curtailment**:
+   - **Findings**: Renewable energy curtailment occurs during periods of high output and low demand.
+Effective solutions include energy storage systems and demand-side management to enhance grid stability.
+   - **Modeling**: Optimized Random Forest and XGBoost models identified key drivers of curtailment, providing actionable insights for reducing wasted renewable energy.

+### Key Contributions:
+- Developed predictive models for electricity load, renewable generation risks, and curtailment.
+- Provided actionable strategies for grid optimization and stability.
+- Highlighted the importance of weather conditions in shaping renewable energy outcomes.

+This project demonstrates the potential of machine learning in addressing the complexities of renewable energy integration, paving the way for more efficient and sustainable power grids.